 A complaint must be about something specific.
 It is most likely to be about one or more of the following:

-- That the Council has exceeded its powers
+- That the Council had exceeded its powers

-- That the attitude or conduct of an Officer has been unacceptable
+- That the attitude or conduct of an officer had been unacceptable

-- The Council has not followed an agreed procedure
+- That the Council had not followed an agreed procedure.

 How will the complaint be dealt with?

-Complaints obviously differ both in nature and complexity.
-But, when dealing with any complaints made in accordance with the Complaints Procedure, three basic principles will apply and we pledge to:
+Complaints obviously differ both in nature and complexity but, when dealing with any complaints made in accordance with the Complaints Procedure, three basic principles will apply and the council pledges to: